-Then followed a long period of buying online, in kindle version, all the “trending” novels: Twilight, Game of Thrones or His dark materials ( the translation of wich, in Romanian -my mother tongue language, left me very dissapointed).
+Then, for a long period, I bought a lot of books online, in kindle version, all the “trending” novels: Twilight, Game of Thrones or His dark materials ( the translation of wich, in Romanian -my mother tongue language, left me very dissapointed).

 When I became a mother, in my late 30’s, Alfie Kohn, Anne Bacus or Sir Ken Robinson were my allies in fighting my DNA, the habits from my own home or the stuff I learned in my comunist childhood.

-Soon started the era of picture book for me.
-I would read all the reviews and international tops and I would buy my daughter all the best picture books I would find.
-Now she is 5 and already has a library bigger than ours (maybe because of lack of space or priorities).
+Soon started the era of picture books for me and my daughter.
+I read all the reviews and international tops and I bought my daughter all the best picture books I would find.
+She is 5 now and already has a library bigger than ours (maybe because of lack of space or priorities).
 We read whith her, for her, for us.
-She sees us reading and when we begin a new book she studies the cover or try to read the title.
-Sometimes she would ask us what the book is about or to read a few pages to her.
+She sees us reading and when we begin a new book she studies the cover or tries reading the title.
+Sometimes she would ask us what the book is about or if we could read a few pages to her.

 I like reading any good original story.
 Because everyone has a story to tell, even if is not his own.